natancox/stardog-docs/src/blog/content/posts/2012-09-27-stardog-whats-coming-next.md

 The most pressing need in Stardog is support for [SPARQL 1.1](http://www.w3.org/TR/sparql11-query/).
-We got stuck between the devil and the deep blue sea--trying to push the 1.0 release before the SPARQL Working Group was completely finished with the SPARQL 1.1 spec.
+We got stuck between the devil and the deep blue sea---trying to push the 1.0 release before the SPARQL Working Group was completely finished with the SPARQL 1.1 spec.
 We were motivated to avoid reimplementing any parts of SPARQL 1.1 because the spec shifted.
 So we decided SPARQL 1.0